 For now, it seems new sentences and new charges are being added regularly, so it will be interesting to see how those who refused to make a plea will fare.
 With the prosecutors pushing hard for plea deals, Carmel Valley defense attorneys believe that sentencing will continue to get heavier and heavier the longer the defendants hold out, but it’s still possible some people will be found innocent of the charges.

 Should any of these cases go to trial, the defendants are in a difficult position when it comes to explaining why they submitted phony test scores and fake sports profiles for their children.
 They essentially are admitting they knew their children weren’t being admitted to prestigious schools through legitimate means.
 While donating large sums to a university isn’t illegal, the government will say paying a middle man and providing fraudulent documents is evidence they knew the scheme was illegal.

-If you have been accused of bribery, fraud, racketeering, conspiracy or money laundering like those involved in the scandal, it is important to contact a defense lawyer in Mira Mesa as soon as possible.
+If you have been accused of bribery, fraud, racketeering, conspiracy or money laundering like those involved in the scandal, it is important to contact Carmel Valley defense attorneys as soon as possible.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.